 Kitchen on Wheels

 Open the rear lift gate, meanwhile, and you’ll find the kitchenette, shielded nicely from the elements by the gate, and separated from the rest of van interior by a curtain.
 One drawer pulls out and rotates into a two-burner propane stove, though you can remove the stove and put it on a picnic table too.

 The kitchenette also has a drawer-style fridge and freezer (similar to what you might find on a boat), that’s just big enough to hold basics like milk, eggs, cheese; it runs on a separate battery system from the car, which re-charges while the van is running.
 There’s also a sink with an electric pump, a storage area for the cookware and dishes, and a countertop for prep work.

 These campervans are greats for small families, a single couple, or possibly even two couples, since each can have their own sleeping quarters.
 But in general, this is a great option for anyone looking to be outside and see Alaska from the road system.
-Rentals come with a minimum of three nights (for a minimum age of 21, and no pets) and you’re pretty free to explore—within reason.
+Rentals come with a minimum of three nights (for a minimum age of 21) and you’re pretty free to explore—within reason.
 As with other rentals in Alaska, you have to stick to maintained roads, so no McCarthy Road or Dalton Highway.
 But you can take your campervan to Canada, or on the ferry system.
 Check out their website for a few sample itineraries, and the owners are happy to give you trip ideas too.
 Otherwise, they’ll set you up with the handbook for all van elements and an Alaska map—and you’re good to go.